dideler/gps-tower-defense/README.md

 created during the **48-hour** [Great Canadian Appathon](http://www.greatcanadianappathon.com) competition and placed **top 25**.

+Enemies will traverse the many paths on a bing map of your current location and try to make their way towards you.
+You have to stop them dead in their tracks.

 Made by four cool dudes fueled on energy drinks:
 - **Graham Sharp** ([@pounddefine](https://github.com/pounddefine))
 - **Kaylen Wheeler** ([@JvJ](https://github.com/JvJ))